 I know you love summer.

-Not only because it means warmer weather and more time for cool activities, but because it means more Airbnb travelers (which means more money in your pocket).
+Not only because it means warmer weather and more time for cool activities, but because it means more short term rental travelers (which means more money in your pocket).

 Taking advantage of the ups and downs in travel is how you make a good profit from your STR property efforts.

 How do you do this?

 - Focus on getting people in and out as quickly as possible - The key to making a high amount of profit on Airbnb, HomeAway, Booking.com, VRBO, etc. or any other vacation rental platform is one word: volume.
 You need to get people perpetually coming and staying at one of your properties.
 This is how hotels make money and this is how traditional bed and breakfasts make money: high occupancy rate.

 - Become a Superhost - Becoming a Superhost (or a highly valued host) on a platform is how you get more people to come to your spots and create an upward cycle of success.
 During peak seasons, travelers are looking for awesome people to stay with even better properties to stay in - make sure you’re one of them.

 - Go All In - If you want to squeeze the most out of your profit potential during peak seasons, you’ll need to stretch yourself (not overextend).
 If you have 2, 3, or even more properties, you need to make sure they are fully stocked with supplies (check out our article on how to run a successful short term rental service), get a good amount of volume of people, and you yourself may have to do some extra leg work.
 Your part-time effort may start taking up an increasing amount of your free time due to all of the work and delegation you have to put in.
 But if you go a little bit beyond your limits, you may find that your efforts will be worth it at the end of a season when you make a substantial profit you can continue to flip into next season.

 Management Tip # 4: Be Organized

 Disorganization is slow poison to any business, especially one that’s part-time and involves many working parts.